Top 10 GRE Prep Myths - Know Facts and Strategy

 How do you even begin to fall for this?
 Writing isn't as easy as people make it out to be, just because you know some fancy word and know how to make sentences does not mean that you will score well in the writing section.

 If you honestly think that you will cheese through this section just like that without practice, try writing one paragraph, it will show you where you stand.
-Even if you are able to do this, proper paragraph structure is important, and knowing how to properly structure your points is even more important.
+Even if you can do this, proper paragraph structure is important, and knowing how to properly structure your points is even more important.

 No one will be willing to read something in which a point or thought to be completed will be continued later in the passage, it will confuse the reader and lower your GRE score.